HeroicKatora/rfcs/text/0000-delayed-reference.md

                          ^^^ methods on a raw reference?
 ```

-Note that this is *not* proposed here as the method does not name a field.
+Note that this is *not* proposed here as the method-call expression is not a
-It remains open if constructs such as these could also performed safely by
+place expression.
+It remains open if constructs such as these could also
-omitting the intermediate reference coercion, the semantics still remain
+performed safely by omitting the intermediate reference coercion, the semantics
-similar to this:
+still remain similar to this:

 ```
 let _t: &_ = &foobar.some_struct;